USS Normandy Participates in COMPTUEX

-230308-N-LK647-1030 NAVAL STATION MAYPORT (March 8, 2023) lines lay flanked on the forecastle on the Ticonderoga-class guided missile cruiser USS Normandy (CG 60) as the ship pulls into Naval Station Mayport, March 8, 2023.
+230312-N-LK647-1117 ATLANTIC OCEAN (March 12, 2023) Aviation Electrician’s Mate 2nd Class Tom Hillyer, assigned to the “Spartans” of Helicopter Maritime Strike Squadron 70 (HSM 70), signals to the pilots of an MH-60R Seahawk helicopter as the aircraft is refueled on the flight deck of the Ticonderoga-class guided missile cruiser USS Normandy (CG 60), as the ship conducts flight quarters, March 12, 2023.
 Ford Carrier Strike Group is underway in the Atlantic Ocean executing its Composite Training Unit Exercise (COMPTUEX), an intense, multi-week exercise designed to fully integrate a carrier strike group as a cohesive, multi-mission fighting force and to test their ability to carry out sustained combat operations from the sea.
 As the first-in-class ship of the Ford-class aircraft carriers, CVN 78 represents a generational leap in the U.S. Navy’s capacity to project power on a global scale.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Malachi Lakey)

 |Date Taken: